 How it works

-If the authorized user is set to a wildcard character (*) and the policy does not include a Condition, the bucket policy applies only to users other than the bucket owner.
+When the Principal is set to a wildcard character (*) and the policy does not include a

-When you configure multiple bucket policy rules for the same user, the user's permissions are the combination of all policy rules.
-If any of these policies include a deny permission, the deny permission takes precedence.
+If you configure multiple Bucket Policy rules for the same user, the user's permissions are the sum of all applicable rules.
+The principle that an explicit deny takes precedence still applies.

-Syntax editor: This method uses the JSON format to write complete policies.
-It supports all advanced features and complex condition combinations, providing maximum configuration flexibility.
+Syntax-based policy: Uses a JSON editor to write complete policies.
+This method supports all advanced features and complex condition combinations, offering maximum flexibility.

-Go to the Buckets list and click the target bucket.
+Go to the Buckets page and click the name of the target bucket.

-Select Add in GUI, and then click Authorize.
+Select Add in GUI, and then click Authorize to open the policy configuration panel.

 Description